 Boston “B Strong” Emblem

-In the wake of the Boston Marathon bombing of 2013, the Red Sox created a tribute to the victims of the tragedy in the outfield.
+In the wake of the Boston Marathon bombing of 2013, the Red Sox created a tribute to the victims of the tragedy with a unique grass cutting design in the outfield.
 “B Strong” represented the city’s resiliency and was a living symbol of unity.

 New York Skyline Design